Chenyt-Dev/coding/AAA_No_Categories.md

 * Not a regular algorithm, need to think about the strategy of movements.

 ### 12. Integer to Roman
 * Too easy but costs time to write.
 Should not be a good one.

+### 15. 3Sum
+* Two pointer solution.
+O(n^2)
+* It's easy to implement after looking at the solutions.
+* Need to figure out what is the fastest approach, what is the best possible complexity.
+* MULTIPLE